Dvorovi

 Dvorovi (Cyrillic: Дворови) is a town located just north of the city of Bijeljina in Republika Srpska, Bosnia and Herzegovina.
+As of 2013 Dvorovi had a population of 4,873 inhabitants.
 It suffered major damage during the flooding in May 2014.

 Tourism

-Banja Dvorovi is a popular tourist destination.
+Dvorovi Spa (Banja Dvorovi) is a popular tourist destination.
+It was established after the discovery of thermal water, while drilling for oil in 1956.
+The depth of the source is at 1350 meters, the water is oligomineral, and the water temperature is 75°C.

 Sport

 Dvorovi has a football club known as FK Proleter Dvorovi.